SilverDash/AP-UT99/worlds/ut99/docs/en_UT99.md

 ## What does randomization do to this game?

 Unreal Tournament is an arena shooter developed by Epic Mega Games in 1999.
-In the vanilla game you would be loading into maps and winning the game by reaching the goal scores for that map.
-Eventually fighting the champion XAN in a 1v1 on his personal ship.
+In the base game you would be loading into maps and winning the game by reaching the goal scores for that map.
+Eventually fighting the champion Xan in a 1-on-1 on his personal ship.

 For Archipelago this means you'll be winning matches and picking up randomly spawned items to gain checks on each map.

 Progressive unlocks can be enabled to make your game more interesting.
-Weapons, armor, Bot AI and even your ladder unlocks.
+Weapons, Armor, Bot AI and even your ladder unlocks.

 If traps are enabled, some randomized negative effects can affect your game when found.